ericmichalski/Engine-Games-and-Art/Unreal Engine/README.md

 This is a collection of projects and creations within Unreal Engine 4 that I developed.

 I plan to move things around soon and create unlisted videos on Youtube rather than uploading videos directly here.

-The largest and most extensive project I have worked on is within the AmongUs folder
+The largest and most extensive project I have worked on is within the AmongUs folder.

 1) Assets_Demo showcases the basic gameplay, weapons, and AI within my game as well as a frost trap from R6 Siege in a controlled environment.
 2) Demo_Compressed will show the level in the game that I constructed along with structures and environments that I developed myself.